Skip to main content

 About Pyhä-Luosto

 Pyhä-Luosto National Park extends across a chain of ancient fells in Finnish Lapland, south of the Saariselkä range in the municipality of Pelkosenniemi.
-Established in 2005 by merging the former Pyhätunturi National Park with the adjacent Luosto tourism area, the park now covers approximately 142 square kilometres of subarctic fell (tunturi) landscape, boreal forest, and mire.
-The park is notable for combining some of Finland's most dramatic fell scenery—steep quartzite cliffs, gorges, and wild hiking terrain—with the mineral interest of the Lampivaara amethyst mine, the world's only amethyst mine open to tourist visitors.
-The fell chain rises steeply above the surrounding boreal forest plateau.
+Established in 2005 by merging the former Pyhätunturi National Park — itself one of Finland's original 1938 national parks — with the adjacent Luosto area, the park now covers approximately 142 square kilometres of subarctic fell landscape, boreal forest, and mire.
+[1] The park is notable for combining some of Finland's most dramatic fell scenery — steep quartzite cliffs, the Isokuru gorge, and wild hiking terrain — with the mineral interest of the Lampivaara amethyst mine, one of the few gem mines in the world open to tourist visitors.
+The fell chain reaches 540 metres at the summit of Noitatunturi and rises steeply above the surrounding boreal forest plateau.

 Wildlife Ecosystems

 The park's diverse habitats support species characteristic of the boreal-subarctic transition zone.
 Brown bear, wolverine, and Eurasian lynx are present in the forested areas between the fells.
-Reindeer herded by Sami communities are found throughout the park year-round.
+Reindeer herded by Sámi communities are found throughout the park year-round.
 The fell plateaus provide nesting habitat for golden plover, dotterel, and long-tailed skua during the brief arctic summer.
 Golden eagle and rough-legged buzzard patrol the fell slopes.
 Ptarmigan are year-round residents on the higher fells, turning white in winter as camouflage against the snow.
-Grayling and Arctic charr inhabit the clearest park streams.
+The Siberian jay is the park's emblematic resident bird.
+[1] Grayling and Arctic charr inhabit the clearest park streams.

 Flora Ecosystems

 Vegetation reflects the park's ecotonal position between boreal and subarctic zones.
-Lower forested slopes carry Norway spruce, Scots pine, and mountain birch forest.
-The tree line on the steeper fells occurs at lower elevation than in surrounding flatter terrain due to cold air pooling in valley bottoms.
+Lower forested slopes carry Norway spruce, Scots pine, and mountain birch forest, with old-growth stands containing trees exceeding 400 years in age.
+[1] The tree line on the steeper fells occurs at lower elevation than in surrounding flatter terrain due to cold air pooling in valley bottoms.
 Above the tree line, mountain heath communities dominate with crowberry, bearberry, and mountain avens.
-The dramatic gorges and cliff bases shelter microclimatic communities with rich moss growth and occasional ferns.
+The dramatic gorges and cliff bases shelter microclimatic communities with rich moss growth.
 The park's fell meadows are particularly rich in Arctic-alpine herbs including mountain sorrel and alpine bistort.
 Old-growth spruce stands at lower elevations contain rare lichens.

 Geology